sysindators/sysindators/README.md

 Official Website : -

 # How to use
-To run Sysindators we can type show it will bring up all the tools list framed by the table.
+To run Sysindators we can type command ``show`` it will bring up all tools list framed by table.

 # Installation for Linux
 ```shell